durability-labs/archivist-docs/learn/quick-start.md

    | UDP      | Discovery | `8090` |
    | TCP      | Transport | `8070` |

-If you would like to purchase or sell storage, please consider to run [Codex node with marketplace support](/learn/run#codex-node-with-marketplace-support) or [Codex storage node](/learn/run#codex-storage-node).
+If you would like to purchase or sell storage, please consider to run [Archivist node with marketplace support](/learn/run#archivist-node-with-marketplace-support) or [Archivist storage node](/learn/run#archivist-storage-node).

-## Interact with Codex
+## Interact with Archivist

-When your Codex node is up and running you can interact with it using [Codex App UI](https://app.codex.storage) for files sharing.
+When your Archivist node is up and running you can interact with it using [Archivist App UI](https://app.archivist.storage) for files sharing.

-Also, you can interact with Codex using [Codex API](/developers/api) and for a walk-through of the API, consider following the [Using Codex](/learn/using) guide.
+Also, you can interact with Archivist using [Archivist API](/developers/api) and for a walk-through of the API, consider following the [Using Archivist](/learn/using) guide.

 ## Stay in touch

 Want to stay up-date, or looking for further assistance?
-Try our [discord-server](https://discord.gg/codex-storage).
+Try our [discord-server](https://discord.gg/archivist-storage).

-Ready to explore Codex functionality?
-Please [Join Codex Testnet](/networks/testnet).
+Ready to explore Archivist functionality?
+Please [Join Archivist Testnet](/networks/testnet).

-If you want to run Codex locally without joining the Testnet, consider trying the [Codex Two-Client Test](/learn/local-two-client-test) or the [Running a Local Codex Network with Marketplace Support](/learn/local-marketplace).
+If you want to run Archivist locally without joining the Testnet, consider trying the [Archivist Two-Client Test](/learn/local-two-client-test) or the [Running a Local Archivist Network with Marketplace Support](/learn/local-marketplace).